 Then ...
 What he sees is Alcatraz sitting there, imposing, intimidating, awaiting.

 ... and Now, the federal prison was operational only from 1934 to 1963 and is but a part of the history of Alcatraz Island.
 In the recent photo below, with the Alcatraz Pier in the foreground, a few changes can be seen, including the water tower built in the same year (1940) the movie was released.
 The island today is a huge tourist destination hosting a million visitors annually.

 Then ...
-The feds lead him down the gangway but a knowledgable observer would recognize that this isn't the same pier, in fact Fort Mason is across the water in the distance, just right of center.
+The feds lead him down the gangway but a knowledgable observer would recognize that this isn't the same pier, in fact Fort Mason is two miles away, visible from here in the distance just right of center.

-... and Now, this was filmed more than two miles away at the small coastguard pier near Crissy Field in the Presidio.
-A second shed next to the smaller square one has since been added and an adjacent pier on the right is gone.
+... and Now, this was filmed at the small coastguard pier near Crissy Field in the Presidio.
+A second shed alongside the smaller square one has since been added and an adjacent pier on the right is gone.